My mother's maids, when they did sew and spin,

 And as to purpose now and then it fell

 She cheered her with: "How, sister, what cheer?"

 Amids this joy there fell a sorry chance,

 The fare she had.
 For as she looks, askance,

 Under a stool she spied two steaming eyes

 In a round head with sharp ears.
 In France

-Was never mouse so fear'd, for the unwise
+was never mouse so feared, for though the unwise

 Yet had nature taught her after her guise